fgamador/lifetimekata/exercises/04_mutable_references_and_containers/README.md

 }
 ```

-## Exercise Part 1: The Other Error
+## Exercise part 1: The other error

 First, let's look at the other error we got in the last section: